ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ### Distance Sensor

 Distance sensors check for objects within a straight line in front of them and a predefined distance.
-Only one half of the detecting face actually detects objects.
+Objects are detected with a raycast from a point in the detecting face.
 The detecting face glows white when the sensor creates an output, and stays off otherwise.

 Its settings are shown in figure \ref{fig:SensorDistance} and are as follows:

 - Range: maximum distance between an object and the sensor for it to be detected, in meters ($1 \text{ block} = 0.25 \text{ m}$)
   - Distance is measured from the center of the block, meaning the distance between the object and the side of the block is half a block ($0.125 \text{ m}$) shorter than the distance measured
-- Output value: value of the output signal created by the block, explained in \nameref{signals}
+- Output value: multiplier of the output signal created by the block, explained in \nameref{signals}
+- Sensor offset: position from which the detecting face sends the raycast to detect blocks
+- Output mode: type of output created by the sensor when it is activated (the output is always $0$ otherwise)
+  - Trigger: output the value selected in the "Output value" setting
+  - Measurement: output the distance to the detected object multiplied by the "Output value" setting.
+Same as "Trigger" when inverted trigger is used
+  - Normalized: same as "Measurement", but normalizing the output to the $[-1, 1]$ range using the "Range" setting
 - Trigger: condition used to determine when to send an output
   - Normal: sends an output when it detects an object
   - Inverted: sends an output when it doesn't detect an object